Trump administration ends sanction waivers for Iran nuclear plant

 "Iran originally constructed Fordow as a fortified, underground bunker to conduct secret uranium enrichment work and there is no legitimate reason for Iran to resume enrichment at this previously clandestine site," he said.
 "Iran should reverse its activity there immediately."

 President Donald Trump last year slapped sanctions against Tehran and wholly pulled the United States from the multination accord but continued to renew waivers allowing foreign companies to work with the country's civil nuclear program to the criticism of hawkish politicians.
-Late last month following the renewal of the waivers, Republican Sens.
-Ted Cruz and Lindsey Graham condemned the move as aiding Tehran in building up its nuclear stockpile.

-"These waivers allow Iran to build up its nuclear program, including at their Fordow nuclear bunker, which they dug out of the side of a mountain to build nuclear weapons," the senators said in a joint statement.
-"There is no justification for letting them continue to build on their program."
+The waivers were most recently renewed in late last month.

 On Monday, Pompeo accused Iran Supreme Leader Ayatollah Ali Khamenei of using its nuclear capabilities for brinkmanship to force the international community into "accepting the regime's destabilizing activity."